 Justin made this shelf for me in shop class in middle school.
 It's filled with some of my faves.

 I bought this snail lamp at our church thrift shop many years ago for a song.
-Last year it got a little makeover with a fab new lampshade from the cottage and a sweet posie.
+Last year it got a little makeover with a fab new lampshade from

 This is my Nurse Nancy outfit from childhood, one must be an RN if you're going to have lots of dolls.
 You know how clumsy Barbie can be.
 I don't know if you can see it well, but on top is the requisite engraved metal Texas toy pistol.
 Hey, not all Barbie's weddings were "shotgun".
 In case you haven't caught on, I love heirlooms and memorabilia from my childhood.
 I don't believe in sticking anything in drawers or closets; I like things out where I can enjoy seeing and remembering...